 Mile Marker 3.5 — Kaulanapueo Church

-The very first stop on the Road to Hana was the Kaulanapueo Church built in 1853.
+Kaulanapueo Church was built in 1853.
 At 8:45 in the morning, we were the only ones there, besides the spirits buried in the quaint cemetery, some dating back to 1940.
 The Protestant churches doors were locked, but the stop was worth a peak around the grounds.

 Mile Marker 4.5 — Huelo Lookout